World Food Programme: Emergencies

-About two-thirds of WFP life-saving food assistance goes to people facing severe food crises, most of them caused by conflict.
-In September 2022, WFP warned of record numbers of people who were either starving already or facing starvation.
-The latest Hunger Hotspots report, co-published by WFP and FAO, reported that 970,000 people faced catastrophic levels of hunger in five countries, namely: Afghanistan, Ethiopia, South Sudan, Somalia and Yemen.
-That is a tenfold increase in a decade.
-Nigeria, with rising violence and restricted humanitarian access, is also highlighted as a country of greatest concern.
-WFP said it had "scaled up direct food and nutrition assistance to prevent famine and aims to reach a record 153 million people in 2022.
+About two-thirds of WFP life-saving food assistance goes to people facing high degrees of food insecurity, predominantly resulting from violence and armed conflict.
+Over 60% of the people facing hunger globally live in regions experiencing armed violence, which compounds with increased displacement, destruction of food systems, and increased humanitarian access challenges to pose massive risks to food security in the regions.
+In 2023, more than 300 million people faced acute hunger globally.
+WFP said it had "reached 152 million people with essential aid" in 2023.

+The latest Hunger Hotspots outlook released June 2024 and co-published by WFP and FAO, emphasised that "acute food insecurity is likely to deteriorate further in 18 hotspots" between June and October 2024.
+These countries and country clusters face famine or risk of famine, with population already in or facing IPC Phase 5 (Catastrophe).
+Of those countries, Haiti, Mali, Palestine, South Sudan, and Sudan are classified as the most concerning.

 WFP is also a first responder to sudden-onset emergencies.
 When floods struck Sudan in July 2020, it provided emergency food assistance to nearly 160,000 people.
-WFP provided food as well as vouchers for people to buy vital supplies, while also planning recovery, reconstruction and resilience-building activities, after Cyclone Idai struck Mozambique and floods washed an estimated 400,000 hectares of crops on early 2019.
+WFP provided food as well as vouchers for people to buy vital supplies, while also planning recovery, reconstruction, and resilience-building activities, after Cyclone Idai struck Mozambique and floods washed an estimated 400,000 hectares of crops on early 2019.

-WFP's emergency is also pre-emptive, in offsetting the potential impact of disasters.
-In the Sahel region of Africa, amidst economic challenges, climate change and armed militancy, WFP's activities included working with communities and partners to harvest water for irrigation and restore degraded land, and supporting livelihoods through skills training.
+WFP's emergency support is also preemptive in offsetting the potential impact of disasters.
+In the Sahel region of Africa, amidst economic challenges, climate change, and armed militancy, WFP's activities included working with communities and partners to harvest water for irrigation, restore degraded land, and support livelihoods through skills training.
 It uses early-warning systems to help communities prepare for disasters.
-In Bangladesh, weather forecasting led to distributions of cash to vulnerable farmers to pay for measures such as reinforcing their homes or stockpiling food ahead of heavy flooding.
+In Bangladesh, weather forecasting led to the distribution of cash to vulnerable farmers to pay for measures such as reinforcing their homes or stockpiling food ahead of heavy flooding.

 WFP is the lead agency of the Logistics Cluster, a coordination mechanism established by the Inter-Agency Standing Committee (IASC).
 It also co-leads the Food Security Cluster.
 The WFP-managed United Nations Humanitarian Air Service (UNHAS) serves over 300 destinations globally.
-WFP also manages the United Nations Humanitarian Response Depot (UNHRD), a global network of hubs that procures, stores and transports emergency supplies for the organization and the wider humanitarian community.
-WFP logistical support, including its air service and hubs, has enabled staff and supplies from WFP and partner organizations to reach areas where commercial flights have not been available, during the COVID-19 pandemic.
+WFP also manages the United Nations Humanitarian Response Depot (UNHRD), a global network of hubs that procure, store and transport emergency supplies for the organization and the wider humanitarian community.
+WFP logistical support, including its air service and hubs, has enabled staff and supplies from WFP and partner organizations to reach areas where commercial flights have not been available during the COVID-19 pandemic.